 Creating e-learning courses isn’t just about developing engaging content.
 Once that content is out there, how do you know if your learners learned anything from it?
 This is where results tracking comes in.

-Creating engaging, effective and didactically-sound courses is probably your main priority when it comes to creating e-learning, but tracking how your learners are doing comes a close second.
+Creating engaging, effective and didactically-sound courses is probably your main priority when it comes to creating e-learning.
+But tracking how your learners are doing comes a close second.
 After all, if your learners are failing the course or certain questions, then perhaps your course isn’t effectively imparting the key learnings.
-But how do you track your learners’ results?

 As an authoring tool, Easygenerator helps you to easily create engaging and effective content, but it also helps you track your learners’ results.
 Here’s what you need to know.

 How you track and trace learner results will also be key in choosing an LMS or authoring tool.
-There are four main format options for tracking and tracing:
+There are four main format options for tracking and tracing learner results:

 The most well-known of all tracking and tracing options available on the market today is SCORM.
 SCORM is a standard within the world of e-learning and enables the tracking and tracing of learners’ results within an LMS.

-You can track results within the Easygenerator app in the Gradebook, via your custom LRS, or by publishing your Easygenerator course to your LMS – Easygenerator courses are SCORM-compliant.
-As standard, Easygenerator uses XAPI for tracking and tracing.
+You can track results within the Easygenerator app in the Gradebook, via your custom LRS, or by publishing your Easygenerator course to your LMS.
+All Easygenerator courses are SCORM-compliant.
+As standard, Easygenerator uses xAPI for tracking and tracing.